Classic Organizations

 Classic Organizations is a supplement published by Hero Games/Iron Crown Enterprises (I.C.E.) in 1991 for the superhero role-playing game Champions.

 Contents

 Classic Organizations is a compilation of updated information about five organizations in the Champions universe derived from previously published material, including DEMON, CLOWN (Criminal Legion of Wacky Nonconformists), and Red Doom.

 There are also 60 new heroes and villains, and 35 scenarios.

 Reception

+Sean Holland reviewed Classic Organizations in White Wolf #30 (Feb., 1992), rating it a 4 out of 5 and stated that "The entire book is well written and illustrated, and a good addition to any Champions, or other superhero RPG campaign."